 - Master transcripts (as well as information on the grading scale when the transcript is issued by a non-Canadian university);

-- recommendations (a maximum of 2), including an uploaded letter directly from the future supervisor.
+- Two recommendation letters, including an uploaded letter directly from the future supervisor.

 - Larry Dong (McGill University, Erica Moodie)

 - When making decisions, medical professionals often rely on past experience and their own judgment.
 However, it is often the case that an individual decision-makerfaces a situation that is unfamiliar to him or her.
 An adaptive treatment strategy (ATS) can help such biomedical experts in their decision-making, as they are a statistical representation of a decision algorithm for a given treatment that optimizes patient outcomes.
 ATSs are estimated with large amounts of data, but an issue that may occur is that such sources of data may be subject to unmeasured confounding, whereby important variables needed to ensure the causal inference are missing.
 The idea behind this research project is to develop a sensitivity analysis to better understand and to quantify the impact of unmeasured confounding on decision rules in ATSs.